Kyphosis

 How is kyphosis diagnosed?

-Physical examination: you may be asked to bend over so your consultant can assess the curve of your spine.
+Physical examination: your consultant will assess the curve of your spine, symptoms and your medical history.

 Spine X-ray: an X-ray of your spine is usually required to determine the extent of your spine’s curvature.
 The natural curve is between 20 and 45 degrees.

-Magnetic resonance imaging (MRI): an MRI may be recommended to check for an infection or tumour.
+Magnetic resonance imaging (MRI): an MRI may be recommended to check for or to rule out other issues, conditions, or concerns.

-CT scan: a CT scan of the spine may be needed if your doctor wants more detailed images.
+CT scan: a CT scan of the spine may be required if more detailed images are required.

 Will I need kyphosis surgery?

-The most common procedure is spinal fusion, where the surgeon aligns the vertebrae in your spinal column, and then uses metal rods and screws to hold the them together in the correct position.
-As your spinal bones heal, they fuse together.
+The most common procedure is spinal fusion, where the surgeon aligns the vertebrae in your spinal column, and then fuses them together in the correct position.
 This procedure can prevent your spinal curve from getting worse.